How I've taken thousands of women on a life changing journey to their truest self and style

 Women's Television Network Bella Style produced and aired a 30-minute feature about me on national television.
 I developed a methodology and curriculum and taught a Retail Fashion Consulting Certificate Program at the college level.
 I also trained personal shoppers for major department stores.

-Global Television/YWCA honored me with the Woman of Vision award for my contribution to the fashion and style industry.
+Global Television/YWCA honored me with the Woman of Vision Award for my contribution to the fashion and style industry.
 Recipients of this prestigious accolade are women who have implemented their passion and their personal dedication and actions inspire others to new levels of success.

 The shift into midlife was anything but high powered.
 Let's just say I realized that I'd celebrated more birthdays than I have ahead of me.
 I was going through a *bit* of a midlife crisis.

+My life had changed.
 I felt discombobulated.
 Was I depressed?
 I'd been through a lot of *chic* and some slice-of-life-stuff shook my confidence.
 I know what it's like to feel insecure.
 I was suddenly assessing everything in my life, my fashion style, my hairstyle and my lifestyle.

-My life changed.
-Although I had built a successful career as a style expert I no longer felt relevant in a youth and beauty obsessed culture.
-I transitioned into a new career and the clothes I once wore didn't define me anymore.
+Even though I built a successful career as a style expert I no longer felt relevant in a youth and beauty obsessed culture.
+Life happened (again).
+I transitioned into a new career.

 Over the next few years fashion started to become my enemy.
 My body started to betray me.
 Not only was my middle thicker, I had wrinkles, saggy skin and *gasp* gray hair.